vectorgrp/sil-kit/docs/index.rst

 =============================================
-Vector Integration Bus (VIB)
+Vector SilKit
 =============================================

-The Vector Integration Bus is a runtime component that enables distributed simulation for automotive applications.
-For this, the Vector Integration Bus provides:
+The Vector SilKit is a runtime component that enables distributed simulation for automotive applications.
+For this, the Vector SilKit provides:

 * Communication on different abstraction levels including